DoviniJ/GxEprs/README.md

 y <- summary_regular_binary("Bpt.txt", "Bct.txt", add_score = q, gxe_score = r, Model = 4)
 z <- summary_regular_binary("Bpt.txt", "Bct.txt", add_score = q, gxe_score = r, Model = 5)
 ```
 “Bpt.txt” is binary phenotype file of the target sample, "Bct.txt" is the covariate file of the target sample, p, q and r are the PRSs generated.
+If the user choses to use own PRSs stored previously, then read the respective files (having column names as FID, IID and PRS) to data objects before using as inputs to ```summary_regular_binary()``` function (see examples.R script file).
 Depending on the model used, the input should be varied.
 (See section $\color{red}{IMPORTANT}$ for the target models.)
 This function outputs both the summary of the fitted **regular** model for **binary** outcome and all the calculated individual risk scores of the fitted **regular** model for **binary** outcome.

 ##### Refer to the section $\color{red}{IMPORTANT}$ at the end of this document for details about models fitted at this step.